 - These thin circular roti will be used to wrap the vegetables.

-- Put a spoon of vegetable over the roti and wrap it by twisting the edges.
+- Put a spoonful of vegetables over the roti and wrap it by twisting the edges.

 - Now, to steam the momos, boil the water and polish the steamer with some oil to avoid sticking.